favalos06/09-nodejs/README.md

 - [Deployed Link](#deployed-link)

 ## Installation
-The only requirement is 'inquirer'
+The only requirement is to install 'inquirer'

 ## Usage
 Run the index.js file in node.js and answer the prompts.
 Then update the demo img or gif of the working project
 ![Screenshot of Project](assets/images/screenshot.png)

 ## License
-MIT License
+ISC

 ## How to Contribute
 Contact me via email and if I choose to do so, will grant you contrib access to the repo.